covcom/388COM/Week_03_XML_and_gradle/README.md

 ### Styles, theme, densities, and screen sizes

-Duplicaet the project folder you created for the first lab, rename it 'MyXml2'.
+Duplicate the project folder you created for the first lab, rename it 'MyXml2'.
 In Android Studio navigate to where 'MyXml2' is and open the project.

 > You can continue working on 'MyXml' project if you wish.